 All soil samples were analyzed for OC content (mg C g-1) via high temperature combustion (LECO CNS-2000, LECO Corp., St. Joseph, MI).
-Soil OC stocks (Mg C ha-1) were then calculated by multiplying measured TOC values (mg C g soil-1) with bulk density measurements (Mg soil m-3) adjusted for sampling depth.
+Soil OC stocks (Mg Cha-1) were then calculated by multiplying measured total organic carbon (TOC) values (mg C g soil-1) with bulk density measurements (Mg soil m-3) adjusted for sampling depth.
 No gravel correction was necessary.
 Bulk density (BD) was only measured in all rotations in 1997 (Baldock, 1998).
-To overcome this data limitation, we have developed a pedotransfer function using 132 samples from the 1997 dataset (see Appendix A) recognizing that since soil texture was similar across the trial, the main variation in BD will be due to changes in TOC content.
-This pedotransfer function (BD = $-0.109 \times TOC$ (%) + 1.543 (Fig. A1)) was then applied to the measured TOC values for the 1963-1993 samples.
-Given the small range in measured BD (1.25 - 1.58) across a 5-fold gradient in TOC, this approximation for BD appears to be the best of a range of options to minimise uncertainty and bias in calculated SOC stocks.
+To overcome this data limitation, we have developed a pedotransfer function using 132 samples from the 1997 dataset (see Appendix A), recognizing that since soil texture was similar across the trial, the main variation in BD will be due to changes in TOC content.
+This pedotransfer function $(BD = -0.109 \times TOC (\%) + 1.543$, Fig. A1 in Appendix A) was then applied to the measured TOC values for the 1963-1993 samples.
+Given the small range in measured BD (1.25-1.58) across a 5-fold gradient in TOC, this approximation for BD appears to be the best of a range of options to minimize uncertainty and bias in calculated SOC stocks.

-Mid infrared spectroscopy in combination with partial least squares regression (MIR-PLSR) was used to estimate the distribution of OC into three biologically meaningful pools, the particulate (POC), humus (HOC), and resistant (ROC) organic

-15 carbon fractions (Baldock et al., 2013a, b), using the Unscrambler X software package (CAMO Software, Oslo, Norway).
-Prediction statistics (Hotelling's T-square and Mahalanobis distance) suggested that this soil type was well represented in the calibration set of Baldock et al. (2013b).
-Given that the three fractions were predicted independently, the sum of the fractions did not always equal the measured TOC values (mean carbon mass balance = 101 ± 5% (s.d.)).
-Thus, the predicted fraction data were adjusted to sum to the measured TOC values by calculating the fractional distribution of the MIR-PLSR predicted fractions (i.e., POC/(POC+HOC+ROC)) and then multiplying these proportional allocations by the measured SOC stock.
+Mid-infrared spectroscopy in combination with partial least-squares regression (MIR-PLSR) was used to estimate the distribution of OC into three biologically meaningful pools, the particulate (POC), humus (HOC), and resistant (ROC) organic carbon fractions (Baldock et al., 2013a, b), using the Unscrambler X software package (CAMO Software, Oslo, Norway).
+Prediction statistics (Hotelling's T square and Mahalanobis distance) suggested that this soil type was well represented in the calibration set of Baldock et al. (2013b).
+Given that the three fractions were predicted independently, the sum of the fractions did not always equal the measured TOC values (mean carbon mass balance = $101 \pm 5 \%$ (SD)).
+Thus, the predicted fraction data were adjusted to sum to the measured TOC values by calculating the fractional distribution of the MIR-PLSR predicted fractions (i.e., POC / (POC + HOC + ROC)) and then multiplying these proportional allocations by the measured SOC stock.

 Organic matter chemistry was assessed using solid-state cross-polarization magic-angle spinning 13C nuclear magnetic resonance (NMR) spectroscopy and by quantification of amino sugars.
-Solid-state 13C NMR spectra were obtained for the 1983 soil samples using a Bruker 200 Avance spectrometer (Bruker Corporation, Billerica, MA, USA) equipped with a 4.7 T,

-- 25 wide-bore superconducting magnet operating at a resonance frequency of 50.33 MHz.
-Soils were first demineralized using 2% hydrofluoric acid (HF) to concentrate C and remove paramagnetic interferences (Skjemstad et al., 1994).
-The HF procedure resulted in an average C loss of 17.4%.
+Solid-state 13C NMR spectra were obtained for the 1983 soil samples using a Bruker 200 Avance spectrometer (Bruker Corporation, Billerica, MA, USA) equipped with a 4.7 T, wide-bore superconducting magnet operating at a resonance frequency of 50.33 MHz.
+Soils were first demineralized using 2 % hydrofluoric acid (HF) to concentrate C and remove paramagnetic interferences (Skjemstad et al., 1994).
+The HF procedure resulted in an average C loss of 17.4 %.
 Operating conditions were identical to those reported in Baldock et al. (2013a).
-In order to quantify absolute differences in chemical composition, data were reported by normalizing the recorded signal intensity by the amount of observable C, determined following the conventions of Smernik and Oades (2000), in the analysed sample. - 30 as modified by Liang et al., (2012).
-The aldonitrile acetate derivatives were identified and quantified relative to a 6-point calibration curve containing all compounds of interest and relative to the internal standard (myo-inositol) on an Agilent 7890G GC and 5977 MS using a 30 m DB-5 column (Agilent Technologies, Santa Clara, CA, USA).
+In order to quantify absolute differences in chemical composition, data were reported by normalizing the recorded signal intensity by the amount of observable C, determined following the conventions of Smernik and Oades (2000), in the analyzed sample.

+Amino sugars, used here as a biomarker for microbial derived OM (Liang and Balser, 2008), were extracted and derivatized to form aldonitrile acetate derivatives from 300 to 500 mg of ground soil following the procedure of Zhang and Amelung (1996) as modified by Liang et al. (2012).
+The aldonitrile acetate derivatives were identified and quantified relative to a six-point calibration curve containing all compounds of interest and relative to the internal standard (myoinositol) on an Agilent 7890G GC and 5977 MS using a 30 m DB-5 column (Agilent Technologies, Santa Clara, CA, USA).
 The recovery standard N-methylglucamine monitored derivatization efficiency.

-Amino sugars, used here as a biomarker for microbial derived OM (Liang and Balser, 2008), were extracted and derivatized to form aldonitrile acetate derivatives from 300-500 mg of ground soil following the procedure of Zhang and Amelung (1996)